cyfronet-fid/sat4envi/README.md

 Then, run `mvn test`.

+#### Running integration tests

+You will need test db, minio and geoserver for the tests to pass.
+Run them by `docker-compose up db-test geoserver minio`.

+Minio must be provisioned with `data-packs/minio-data-v1.tar.xz`.

+Then, execute `mvn verify`.

 #### Building and running

 To build run `mvn package` in directory `s4e-backend`.
 This will produce a jar in `s4e-backend/target`, which can be